BarelyFunctionalCode/Punity/README.md

     super().__init__(parent, name, width, height, x, y, is_static)
 ```

+### Variables

+The following instance variables are defined in the base class `Object`, which can be referenced by any class that inherits from it.

+- `self.tk_obj` - The underlying Tk Window used for visualizing anything in the object.
+This is generally not used as most functionality dealing with Tk is abstracted away into class and helper functions.
+- `self.name` - The name of the object based on the string passed in to the `super().__init__` call.
+- `self.parent` - The `Object` that this class instance was spawned in to.
+- `self.children` - A list of `Object`'s that contains anything created within the logic of this class.
+- `self.is_static` - Indicates if the object is meant to ever move, and determines if it receives collision responses.
+- `self.collision_enabled` - Determines if this object should collide with others (Default `False`).
+- `self.collision_ignore_list` - A list of objects that this object should explicitly ignore collisions with.
+- `self.transform` - An instance of the `Transform` class and contains positional and size information about the object.
+- `self.delta_time` - The time elasped since the last update loop.

+### Methods

 The following functions are defined in the base class `Object` and need to contain the relevant `super` calls in them.

-### start

-This function is called once immediately after the `__init__` and before the `update` function.
+- `self.start` - This function is called once immediately after the `__init__` and before the `update` function.

-### update

-The update loop of the object, called directly after `start` and runs roughly every 10ms.
+- `self.update` - The update loop of the object, called directly after `start` and runs roughly every 10ms.
 Anything time-based within the update function should utilize the `self.delta_time` variable to get the time elasped since the last update loop.

-### on_collision

-The function is called for any object that has `self.collision_enabled` set to `True` and provides all the relevant data for said collision.
+- `self.on_collision` - The function is called for any object that has `self.collision_enabled` set to `True` and provides all the relevant data for said collision.
 Use this function to add additional logic to the existing collision handling.